Bigg Boss 11 Highlights: Akash Is Not Sent To Secret Room; Vikas Calls Hina 'Chalu'!

 Shilpa & Hina

 Well, although it was fun task, Shilpa shouldn't have hit Hina with the ball from the front.
-When Hina asked her to hit again and Shilpa was about to hit her, but one of the Fukrey actor asked Shilpa to hit from behind!
+When Shilpa goes on to hit Hina again, one of the Fukrey actors asks Shilpa to hit with the ball from behind (and not from the front)!

 Appy Fizz Caller Exposes Hiten

-An Appy Fizz caller of the week exposes Hiten.
+The Appy Fizz caller of the week exposes Hiten.
 She asks Hiten as to why he lied that he saved Arshi.
 On knowing the truth, Arshi gets angry at Hiten and tells him that he broke her trust.
-Salman (funnily) instigates Arshi against Hiten and everyone laugh!
+Salman (funnily) instigates Arshi against Hiten and everyone laughs!

 Fukrey Team Fun Task With Salman